How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 4. Use the Notion integration to push the result

-If you prefer working on a desktop, export as m4a and upload to the Notta web app instead.
-Same outcome.
+If you'd rather work on a desktop, export as M4A and upload to the Notta web app instead.
+Same outcome, slightly faster keyboard.

 Speaker identification is the single most useful feature for interview transcripts.
 Notta auto-labels speakers as "Speaker 1" and "Speaker 2," but you can rename them to actual names ("Sasaki — interviewer," "Tanaka — interviewee").
-Do this once at the start, and the rest of the transcript is suddenly much easier to edit in Notion.
+Do this once at the start, and the rest of the transcript is suddenly much easier to scan and edit inside Notion.

 Staying inside the free tier

 Notta's free plan gives you 120 minutes per month.
-If your interviews run ~60 minutes each, that's about two per month free.
-From the third interview onward, the Pro plan ($9/month, annual) makes sense.
+If your interviews run roughly 60 minutes each, that's about two per month on free.
+From the third interview onward, the Pro plan ($9/month annual) starts to make sense.

 Route 3: IC recorder files (long-form, on-site)

 Long-form interviews (90+ minutes) and on-site recordings tend to live on dedicated IC recorders.
-For these, Rimo Voice is the pragmatic choice — long durations are cheaper on its pay-per-minute pricing, and the speaker identification holds up well.
+For these, Rimo Voice is the pragmatic pick — long durations are cheaper on its pay-per-minute pricing, and the speaker identification holds up well across hour-plus material.

 Rimo Voice